 By Doris Atwijukire

-The writer works with Civic Response on Environment and Development
+The writer is works with the Civic Response on Environment and Development (CRED)